Nexperia/NEVC-MTR1-t01/README.md

 # For macOS
 brew install doxygen
 ```

+If Doxygen is installed in a location that is not in your system's PATH, you
+may need to add the Doxygen binary path to your PATH environment variable.

 Optionally, download [Graphviz](https://graphviz.org/) or use package manager
 commands to install.
 Doxygen can generate graphical class hierarchy diagrams if